mjordan/islandora_onthisday/README.md

 # Islandora On This Day

-Utility module that queries Solr for objects whose date fields is equal to the current day.
+Utility module that queries Solr for objects whose date fields contain a month and day equal to the current day's.
+It displays a gallery of thumbnails for the objects it finds at /onthisday.

 Still under development.